Travel Tips and Advice

 When you are away, it’s important to think about what you’re doing and to trust your instincts.
 It is important to find out and respect local customs, while not openly displaying any valuables.
 Most of all, always trust your judgement and remember to be respectful when in somebody else’s country.

-The Foreign and Commonwealth Office (FCO) has put together this travel checklist to help you plan for your trip abroad and stay safe whilst you are there.
+The Foreign, Commonwealth and Development Office (FCDO) has put together this travel checklist to help you plan for your trip abroad and stay safe whilst you are there.

 - Sign up for email alerts and you’ll get the latest updates for that country